Morpho-evolution with learning using a controller archive as an inheritance mechanism: Results

-Finally, figure~\ref{fig:nbr_organs} shows the distribution of number of wheels, joints and sensors of the robots able to obtain a task-performance greater or equal to 0.95.
-These show that the majority of successful robots have between two and five wheels for the amphitheatre and between two and three wheels for the hard race and two rooms.
-For all the environments, the majority of successful robots have no joints.
-Apart for the hard race, this is the same for the sensors.
-On the hard race it seems that a small proportion of the robots have evolved one or two sensors.
-Pictures of successful robots are shown in figure~\ref{fig:robot_examples} as examples.
+Finally, figure~\ref{fig:nbr_organs} shows the distribution of number of wheels, joints and sensors of the robots with the highest task-performance over the generations.
+These show that the majority of successful robots have between three and five wheels for all the environments and both tasks.
+In contrast, the majority of successful robots have no joints.
+This is unsurprising as the three environments have a flat floor rendering joints unnecessary.
+Interestingly, MELAI discovers that for photo-taxis at least one sensor is required, while for the exploration task the majority of the best solutions does not feature sensors.
+Indeed, to reach the target at three different locations in the photo-taxis, the robot must have a sensor.
+On the contrary, blind robots can easily visits multiple zones.

-These results are not surprising given that the main optimisation process in MELAI is an MEA.
+This result is not surprising given that the main optimisation process in MELAI is an MEA.
 Evolution is most likely to proceed along the `easiest' path that enables it to maximise the fitness function.
 In this case, this corresponds to robots with only wheels.
 This type of robot is easier to control and therefore it is easier to learn a controller for them than robots with joints and sensors, even though the latter may be more efficient.
-This issue will be further discussed in the next section.
+Sensors emerge only if there are necessary like in the photo-taxis task.Therefore MELAI is able to produce different `types' of robots depending on the task.
+This is evidenced in additional plots provided in the Supplementary Material.
+Pictures of the most efficient design found by MELAI are shown in figure~\ref{fig:robot_examples} as examples.
+Worth being noted the similarity and the minimalism of both body-plans.
+The similarity confirms the lack of diversity in the best robot generated.
+The minimalism shows that MELAI reduced the cost of production of such robots without an explicit objective.